skhcjh231/blog-post/content/docs/spring24/18_/_index.md

  Fuzzy Positional Encoding(FPE) differs from the previously mentioned methods.
 It enhances the model's resolution robustness without introducing specific spatial structures like convolutions.
 Therefore, it can be applied to self-supervised learning frameworks.
 This property enables ViTAR to be applied to large-scale, unlabeled training sets for training, aiming to obtain a more powerful vision foundation model.

-To compare the impact of different positional encodings on the model’s resolution generalization ability, several positional encoding methods were used.
-This includes commonly used sin-cos absolute position encoding (APE), conditional position encoding (CPE), global-local positional encoding (GLPE) in ResFormer, Relative Positional Bias (RPB) in Swin, and FPE.
-Note that only APE and FPE are compatible with the MAE framework.ViTAR-S is used for experiments without MAE, and ViTAR-M is used for experiments with MAE.
-As a result, FPE exhibits a significantly pronounced advantage in resolution generalization capability.
-Additionally, under the MAE self-supervised learning framework, FPE also demonstrates superior performance relative to APE.

 <p align="center">
   <img src="./FPE.png" alt="." width="500" height="300" >
 </p>